JoelDewey/yarrbot/README.md

 One may run Yarrbot by configuring a set of environment variables and then running the binary.
 Yarrbot does not require root permissions and should be run under a non-root user.

-Any environment variable's name can be concatenated with `_FILE` to instruct Yarrbot to load the value from a file on the file system located at the path defined by the environment variable.
+With the exception of the "container only" environment variables, any environment variable's name can be concatenated with `_FILE` to instruct Yarrbot to load the value from a file on the file system located at the path defined by the environment variable.
 See the "Quick Start" above for an example.

 **Ensure that you secure the file appropriately (e.g. with the appropriate permissions).**